30 Tips When You’re Walking for Weight Loss

 Drink Green Tea After Walking

-Brazilian scientists found that participants who consumed three cups of the beverage every day for a week had fewer markers of the cell damage caused by resistance to exercise.
+A Nutrition study found that participants who consumed three cups of the beverage every day for a week had fewer markers of the cell damage caused by resistance to exercise.
 That means that green tea can also help you recover faster after a brisk walk.
-In another study—this one on people—participants who combined a daily habit of four to five cups of green tea each day with a 25-minute workout for 12 weeks lost an average of two more pounds than the non-tea-drinking exercisers.
-Make the most of the benefits from tea with The 7-Day Flat-Belly Tea Cleanse!
-Test panelists lost up to 10 pounds in one week!
+In another Journal of Health Science study, participants who paired drinking a sports beverage with the equivalent of four to five cups of green tea with a 30-minute jog three times a week for 8 weeks increased their ability to burn fat during exercise as well as while they were sedentary.

 Devise a Great Walking Playlist